landaire/wowsunpack/README.md

 - Directly read and convert `GameParams.data` to JSON
 - Dump IDX file resource metadata to a serialized format (JSON or CSV)
 - Extract game assets using glob file patterns
-- Use this utility as a library
+- Core logic can be used as a library by other applications

 Planned: